andreaskuster/black-parrot-branch-predictor/README.md

 ### Gshare

-The bimodal branch predictor is a dynamic branch predictor and uses the lowest `bht_indx_width_p` bits as the hash function.
+The gshare branch predictor is a dynamic branch predictor and uses the lowest `bht_indx_width_p` bits of the branch address and the branch history xored as the hash function.

 ![](./testbench_bp_gshare/bp_gshare.png)

+__Accuracy__: Since applying biwise xor over all available input information (branch address and branch history) should spread nicely over the whole hash image, we expect this predictor to perform very well on workloads with long branch correlation.
+Furthermore, because of the broad spread, we expect that this predictor can improve a lot over larger branch history table sizes.

 __Predictions per Cycle__: The critical path is most likely from the branch history shift register through the XOR to the lookup/update of the saturating counter, which should be reasonable fast for small branch history table sizes.